A Hamiltonian Approach to Barrier Option Pricing Under Vasicek Model: Introduction

 \section{Introduction}

-In 1973, Black and Scholes derived a closed-form solution for European options~\cite{Black}.
+In 1973, Black and Scholes~\cite{Black} applied the hedging principle developed by Merton~\cite{Merton:1973} to derive a closed-form solution for European options.
 Since then the field of derivative pricing has grown greatly~\cite{Amin,Rubinstein}.
-In resent years, path depend options have become increasingly popular in financial markets, and barrier options are considered to be the simplest types of path dependent options.
-Owing to the confinement of the barrier, barrier options give investors more flexibility to transactions.
+In resent years, path-dependent options have become increasingly popular in financial markets, and barrier options are considered to be the simplest types of path dependent options.
+Owing to the constraint of the barrier, barrier options give investors more flexibilities to transactions.
 Snyder was the first to discuss down-and-out barrier options~\cite{Snyder}.
 Merton derived a closed-form solution for the down-and-out barrier call option~\cite{Merton:1973}.
 Chiara et al priced barrier options by a Mellin transform method~\cite{Chiara}.
 Karatzas and Wang gave closed-form expressions for the prices of American up-and-out put options~\cite{Karatzas}.
-Baaquie et al discussed barrier options and double barrier options by path integral method, and derived the corresponding analytical expressions~\cite{Baaquie}.
+Baaquie et al discussed barrier options and double barrier options by path integral approach, and derived the corresponding analytical expressions~\cite{Baaquie}.
 Kunitomo and Ikeda studied the barrier options with floating barriers~\cite{Kunitomo}.
-Chen et al gave the integral expressions for floating barrier option prices by path integral methods~\cite{Chen}.
+Chen et al gave the integral expressions for floating barrier option prices by a Hamiltonian approach~\cite{Chen}.
 All the papers mentioned above assumed that the model parameters such as interest rate and volatility are constants.
-However, as we know, interest rate and volatility change with time, and the Black-Scholes model should be revised to be close to the reality.
+However, as we know, interest rate and volatility change with time in the real market, and the Black-Scholes model should be revised to be close to the reality.
 Lo et al give a closed-form expression for the price of barrier options with time dependent parameters~\cite{Lo}.
-Lemmens et al discussed Stochastic interest rate and volatility by means of path integral method~\cite{Lemmens}.
-More about the discussions on option with time dependent parameters could be studied in~\cite{Hull,Wiggins,Roberts}.
+Lemmens et al discussed Stochastic interest rate and volatility by means of path integral approach~\cite{Lemmens}.
+More about the discussions on options with time dependent parameters could be studied in~\cite{Hull,Wiggins,Roberts,Briys,Bernard}.